wren-lang/wren/doc/site/performance.markdown

 3. JIT compilers for dynamically typed languages: Modern JavaScript VMs, LuaJIT, PyPy, some Lisp/Scheme implementations.

-4. Statically typed languages: C, C++, Java, C#, Haskell, etc.
+4. Statically compiled statically typed languages: C, C++, Java, C#, Haskell, etc.

-Most languages in the first bucket aren't suitable for real-world use.
+Most languages in the first bucket aren't suitable for production use.
 (Servers are one exception, because you can always throw more hardware at a slow language there.)
-Languages in the second bucket are slower than the last two buckets, but are fast enough for production use, even on client hardware, as the success of the listed languages shows.
+Languages in the second bucket are fast enough for many use cases, even on client hardware, as the success of the listed languages shows.
 Languages in the third bucket are quite fast, but their implementations are breathtakingly complex, often rivalling that of compilers for statically-typed languages.

 ## Why is Wren fast?